top of page

 Owners

 John and Melissa Rickard started their adventure with the Dance Country in 1998.
 John and Melissa continued to offer square dancing that the Abbots had started.
-They also had community dances with swing bands.
 They expanded into different kinds of music and retreats.
-Burning Tango is a tango dancing retreat in June with over 200 tango dancers over a weekend, that has been happening for several years.
 They also rented out the space for large yoga retreats and Weddings of 200 to 500 people.
-The Rickard's ran Dance Country until John passed.
+The Rickards ran the Dance Hall until John passed.

 1977-1998